 The Community Eligibility Provision (CEP) is a recently-implemented policy change to the federally-administered National School Lunch Program (NSLP).
 It allows schools and districts serving low-income populations to identify all students as eligible for free lunch, regardless of students’ individual circumstances.
 The purpose of the CEP is to expand meal access to students who attend low income schools, while at the same time reducing paperwork and streamlining the process of participating in the NSLP.
 An unintended consequence of the CEP is that it reduces the informational content of NSLP-based measures of student poverty because all students at CEP schools are classified as eligible for free lunch.
 This has important implications for school accountability and finance policies at all levels of government as these policies have become highly dependent on the use of free and reduced-price lunch (FRL) data to proxy for student disadvantage.

 Citation: Cory Koedel, Stacey Preis (2019).
 The Community Eligibility Provision, Free and Reduced-Price Lunch, and Measurement of Poverty: Implications for Education Policy.
-CALDER Working Paper No.
+CALDER Policy Brief No. 16

 More than one out of eight students have an identified disability, and students with disabilities tend to lag behind their typical peers on a variety of outcomes.
 It has been well established that teacher quality is an important determinant of student success, and there are persistent shortages of special education teachers.
 The available evidence suggests that, on average, students with disabilities are not being assigned to teachers of different quality in comparison to students without disabilities.
 However, there are many challenges to studying the quality of the teachers who instruct special education students.
 As a result, we know relatively little about the quality of special education teachers and what factors determine special education teacher quality.
 One existing study suggests that the determinants of teacher effectiveness for students with disabilities may be rather different than for teachers of nondisabled students; certification status and advanced degree attainment are positively correlated with a teacher’s ability to increase achievement for students with disabilities, but not so for the general student population.
 Given the difficulty that districts face in hiring and retaining special education teachers, more research on special education teacher quality would be valuable when assessing potential policies such as recruiting bonuses, loan forgiveness, or differential pay.